ftes/de.ftes.uon.seng2200.pa3/WrittenReport.md

+missing: foul should rank behind attempt yet to be taken (even though foul is recorded as 0)

 # Written Report

 ## 1. Keep track of how much time you spend designing, coding and correcting errors, and how many errors you need to correct.